-This heartbreaking reality means that people who genuinely want to quit remain trapped in addiction simply because it is more affordable to continue using nicotine than to seek cessation support.
+This heartbreaking reality means that people who genuinely want to quit remain trapped in addiction simply because it's more affordable to continue using nicotine than to seek cessation support.

-In my work assisting individuals who want to quit tobacco, I have found a common and alarming trend: the majority of people I have worked with started using nicotine between the ages of 12 and 17-well below the legal purchasing age.
+In my work assisting individuals who want to quit tobacco, I've found a common and alarming trend: most people I've worked with started using nicotine between the ages of 12 and 17-well below the legal purchasing age.
 This is particularly concerning because adolescence is a critical period for brain development, especially in areas responsible for impulse control and emotional regulation.
+Nicotine is known to affect how those areas develop.
 The nicotine content in modern products is exponentially higher than in traditional cigarettes; for example, a single 5,000-puff vape contains as much nicotine as approximately 500 cigarettes.
 Many youths consume these devices within two weeks or less.

-Tobacco use does not just affect individuals, it impacts families and communities.
+Tobacco use doesn't just affect individuals, it impacts families and communities.
 Nearly everyone has a story of a loved one whose life was negatively affected by tobacco addiction.
 I urge you to reflect on your own experiences with loved ones.
 If there are any questions, I would be pleased to answer them.

-Thank you for all of your work and your time.
+Thank you for all your work and your time.